sundarigari/LearnK8/certification.md

         type: NodePort
         port:
             - targetport: 80
+              # Optional.
+This the port at which the container is listening inside the pod.
+If not given, equal to port
+              port: 80
+              # Mandatory. this is the port of the service which is mapped to the targetport above
+              nodeport: 30008
+              # Optional.
+Range 30000 to 32767.
+Port on the node which is mapped to the service port above
-                port: 80  # this will be use if you don't specify nodePort
+              # If not given, this will be assigned a random port 30000-32767
-                nodeport: 30008  # range 30000 to 32767
+              # This nodePort will be valid on all nodes if the pods span multiple nodes
         selector:
             app: WebApp
+            type: FrontEnd
-            type: FrintEnd  # both these need to match the metadata of the pods.
+            # both these need to match the metadata of the pods.
+            # if multiple pods match this, then the svc acts as frontend to all those pods.
+The request by deafult
+            # forwarded to one of the pods chosen randomly

 If multiple pods match the selector, then the service will loadbalance and send the requests to any one of the group of matched pods randomly.
 These pods can be anywhere in the cluster across many pods.
 Service uses the below rules to balance load:

 Algorithm: Random